jan-strum/short-link-generator/README.md

 ## Project Requirements

 - Your database of shortlinks should persist between server restarts.
+- There should be an endpoint that resolves `localhost/abcxyz` to whatever was created for that shortlink.
-- The backened should have API endpoints to create shortlinks, list all shortlinks, and view a single shortlink.
+- The backened should have a RESTful API to create shortlinks, list all shortlinks, and view a single shortlink.
-- The frontend should have a view to create shortlinks, a view to display all shortlinks, and a view to display a single shortlink.
+- The frontend should have a view to create shortlinks and a view to display all shortlinks.
-- There should be minimal styles applied (you don't need a pixel perfect UI)
+- There should be minimal styles applied (you don't need a pixel perfect UI, just enough to see design considerations).

 ## Working on and submitting your finished project